Who We Are

 We involve people through recreational birding, extend their horizons through education activities, and engage them in conservation actions from counting birds to working with local, state, and national policy makers.

-Our primary activities include guided birding trips for the public and for school groups, site clean-ups and improvements, annual bird identification classes, and participation in the annual Christmas Bird Count.
+Our primary activities include guided birding trips for the public and for students field trips, school groups, site clean-ups and improvements, annual bird identification classes, and participation in the annual Christmas Bird Count.
 We publish occasional position papers on key Nevada conservation issues, and we participate in or partner with various Nevada conservation agencies and groups.

 Our flagship conservation effort is our Nevada Important Bird Areas program, part of a hemispheric program to identify and preserve key bird habitat areas.